 Anxiety as a symptom.

 Anxiety is actually a common symptom of PMS (a little bit of anxiety is normal, while crippling anxiety might be a symptom of PMDD).
-I am painfully aware of just how difficult the experience of anxiety is.
-I’ve had to figure out a way to manage postnatal anxiety, and some of this learning I have been able to translate here.

 Stress can have an impact on your monthly cycle, including delaying or stopping it.
 Amenorrhea is the name for missed periods, and one of the causes is stress.
 Stress can alter the way your hypothalmus functions, and this can mean that your mentrual cycle regulating hormones decome disregulated.
 Your menstrual cycle can also make you more susceptible to stress.
 Stress can then, potentially, result in anxiety.